Super Excellent Master

 W: Nebuzradan, Captain of the Guard desires an audience with your Majesty.

-KN to councilors: How fortunate that Nebuzaradan has come to Riblah so soon after our arrival from Babylon.
+KN to councilors: How fortunate that Nebuzaradan has come to Riblah so soon after our arrival

 To Sentry: